rihabsmeti/studio/docs/PROMPT_ENGINEERING.md

   - The sidebar should be collapsible and responsive for mobile, using a drawer.
 - **Sidebar Component (`src/components/app/sidebar.tsx`):**
   - Displays the ALA logo and application name.
-  - Navigation links should be dynamically rendered based on the user's `role`, which is passed as a prop from the layout (read from URL search params).
+  - Navigation links should be dynamically rendered based on the user's `role`, which is fetched from their profile in the `profiles` table.
     - **Student:** Dashboard, My Clearance, My Profile.
     - **Admin:** Dashboard, Admin Console, My Profile.
     - **Finance:** Dashboard, Finance Console, My Profile.
     - **Security:** Dashboard, Security Console, My Profile.
   - Displays the current user's email and role.
-  - Includes a "Log Out" button that signs the user out and redirects to the login page.
+  - Includes a "Log Out" button that calls `supabase.auth.signOut()` and redirects to the login page.

 ---